Mutagen-Modding/Mutagen/docs/Big-Cheat-Sheet.md

 # Big Cheat Sheet
 ## Overview
-A massive list of code snippets without much contextual explanation.
+A massive list of code snippets without much contextual explaination.

 ### Related Reading
 Relevant wikis for more detailed reading will be linked.